Division of Economic Development

 Our Services and Programs

-The City of Trenton assists incoming businesses through the process of start-up or relocation including business plan review, business training, site selection, PARC consultation, business licensing, inspections and connection with various incentives.
-If you would like to speak to somebody on relocating or starting your business in Trenton, email firstname.lastname@example.org.
+The City of Trenton and its partners assist incoming businesses through the process of start-up or relocation including business plan review, business training, site selection, PARC consultation, business licensing, inspections, connection with various incentives and ribbon cuttings.
+If you would like to speak to somebody on relocating or starting your business in Trenton, email email@example.com.

 Due to Trenton's strong industrial history, the Division is dedicated to environmental issues and Brownfield projects.
 Through its efforts, the Division is able to meet the many challenges associated with these projects and revitalize old industrial sites into vibrant residential locations, pristine green spaces and parks or thriving business zones.
 Please click on Brownfield Program for more information regarding this initiative.